intershop/devenv-4-iom/doc/03_devops_integration.md

 ## Overview

 The figure below shows the relations between *devenv-4-iom*, an IOM-project and the *Azure DevOps Environment*, which is part of the *Intershop Commerce Platform*.
 The *Azure DevOps Environment* is providing build-artifacts (by *IOM Maven Repo*) and the IOM Docker-images (by *ISH Docker Repo*).
-Both are required to develop IOM-projects.
+Both are required by the build process of IOM-projects.

 Additionally, the *Azure DevOps Environment* provides project specific Docker images (by *Project Docker Repo*), which are used by *devenv-4-iom* to run the IOM project locally.

 ![DevOps Integration Overview](DevOps-Integration-Overview.png)

-## Get Access to Maven Repository
+## Get Access to IOM Maven Repository

 When creating a new IOM-project, the project will be tied to a certain *Azure DevOps Environment* (see [Documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype/blob/main/README.md)).

-The URL of the *Maven Repository*, that is providing the IOM build artifacts (//repositories/repository[id='iom-maven-artifacts']/url in *pom.xml*) is specific for each *Azure DevOps Environment*.
-In order to build the IOM-project locally, the local computer needs to have read-access to this Maven Repository too.
+The URL of the *IOM Maven Repository*, that is providing the IOM build artifacts (//repositories/repository[id='iom-maven-artifacts']/url in *pom.xml*) is specific for each *Azure DevOps Environment*.
+In order to build the IOM-project locally, the local computer needs to have read-access to the *IOM Maven Repository* too.

-To get access to this Maven Repository, the file *~/.m2/settings.xml* has to be created or modified.
-This file will contain the credentials for the access to the Maven Repository.
+To get access to the *IOM Maven Repository*, the file *~/.m2/settings.xml* has to be created or modified, if it already exists.
+This file will contain the credentials for the access to the *IOM Maven Repository*.
 The *Azure DevOps Environment* provides all the necessary information to setup *~/.m2/settings.xml*.
 Just follow these steps:

 1. Log in to *Azure DevOps Environment*
 2. Open *Artifacts* in menu on the left